The LORD and the Lord: an interactive online study

 Revelation 14:13 And I heard a voice from heaven saying unto me, Write, Blessed are the dead which die in the Lord (N.T.
 Phrase 1) from henceforth: Yea, saith the Spirit, that they may rest from their labours; and their works do follow them.

-Aramaic: our Lord; Ethelridge, from Mosul’s 1898 edition, has God
+Aramaic: our Lord; Mosul’s 1898 edition: God Greek: no article

 Revelation 15:3 And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvellous are thy works, LORD God Almighty; just and true are thy ways, thou King of saints.